Provence Cycling Holiday

 • 6 Nights Accommodation (see the Hotels section for more details)

-• 11 meals: 6 breakfasts, & 5 lunches (usually a three course meal in a good local restaurant with drinks inlcuded)
+• 11 meals: 6 breakfasts, & five lunches (four lunches taken in good local restaurants with drinks inlcuded, one picnic lunch)

 • Bicycle Hire (Hybrid, road or e-bike) (see below for details)